 You will use current industry software (such as Opera), experience work integrated learning in our restaurant, and even run real, live events!
 Your journey through this degree culminates in Capstone subjects 1 & 2 where exploration, investigation and problem solving will be applied to actual current industry issues.

 Industry connections and resources

-You will be assessed through a combination of examinations, assignments, tests, group and individual reports and projects, essays, practical tasks, literature reviews, journals, presentations, interviews, case studies and class participation.
+Throughout the degree you will be assessed through a combination of examinations, assignments, tests (written and practical), group and individual reports and projects, essays, practical tasks, literature reviews, journals, presentations, interviews, case studies, self-reflections and class participation.